meyer-d3v/hvac-audit-app/README.md

 1. Create a Firebase project at https://console.firebase.google.com
 2. Enable **Authentication (Email/Password)**
 3. Create a **Firestore** database
-4. Add your Firebase config to `/firebase/firebaseConfig.ts`
+4. Add your Firebase config to the root folder
 5. Ensure Firebase rules are set to allow authenticated reads/writes

 ---